Lezzio/hermes-back/README.md

 For example :
 java -jar hermes-back-1.0-all.jar 5000

+NOTE : The fat jar is by default the one with the -all suffix

 ### Multicast client :
 To start the multicast client application launch the following command :
 ./gradlew run